Phorofor/ScriptsPack.macOS/pages/Instructions.md

 # Manual Installation

-**1.** Open AppleScript Editor OR Script Editor (in later macOS versions) from the Utilities folder in /Applications/Utilities
+**1.** Open AppleScript Editor OR Script Editor (the names of default apps is changed in later macOS versions) from the Utilities folder in /Applications/Utilities
 ![Step1](Images/Step_1.png)

 **2.** Click 'AppleScript Editor' on the top left corner of the menu bar.